-You'll probably initially bring up your concerns with your child's doctor.
-But after an exam, your child may be referred to one or more medical and genetics specialists for further testing and treatment.
+You'll likely initially bring up your concerns with your child's doctor.
+But after an exam, your child may be referred to one or more medical and genetic specialists for more testing and treatment.

 Here's some information to help you get ready for your first appointment, and know what to expect from your doctor.